 | Multiple H1 Tags | Confuses search engines; potential 9% ranking loss | Limit to one H1 per page; adjust extras to H2/H3 |

-| Skipped Levels | Breaks structure; reduces scannability by 47% | Maintain a sequential H1→H2→H3 flow |
+| Skipped Levels | Breaks structure and hurts scannability | Maintain a sequential H1→H2→H3 flow |

 | Design-Based Headers | Misleads search engines; lowers ranking potential | Use CSS for styling; reserve headers for structure |